testofthings/toolsaf/documentation/Tools.md

 }
 ```

-Here is an exaple batch directory structure:
+Here is an example batch directory structure:
 ```
 sample-data
 ├── nmap-0